MicrosoftDocs/power-automate-docs/flow-docs/intune-support.md

 ### Prerequisites

 - An Intune [app protection policy](https://docs.microsoft.com/intune/app-protection-policies).
-- An Azure AD group.
+- An Azure Active Directory (Azure AD) group.
-- Company Portal - One key benefit of using MAM is that devices don't need to be enrolled in Intune MAM.
-All that's required in the Company Portal, which is available from the App Store and the Google Play store.
+- Company Portal.
+One key benefit of using MAM is that devices don't need to be enrolled in Intune MAM.
+All that's required is the Company Portal, which is available from the App Store and the Google Play store.
 - Version 2.31.0 of the Microsoft Flow mobile app for iOS, Android, or Windows Phone.

-## Create an app protection policy, assign apps to the policy, define the settings, and add users to an Azure AD group.
+## Create an app protection policy, assign apps to the policy, define settings, and add users to an Azure AD group

 For the Microsoft Flow mobile app to be managed, you must: